MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

     > [!NOTE]
     > If you want to extend any capability other than the ones listed [here](#copilot-capabilities-that-can-be-extended), contact us using [this link](https://aka.ms/SalesCopilotPartnerSignUp).

-2. Implement the APIs to extend the capabilities you chose in step 1.
+2. [Implement the APIs](build-apis.md) to extend the capabilities you chose in step 1.
-    1. Latest activities in opportunity summary - [GetRelatedActivities](api-get-related-activities.md)
-    1. Records from non-CRM applications related to CRM records - [GetRelatedRecords](api-get-related-records.md)

 3. Add the above APIs to an existing or a new [Power Platform copilot enabled connector](https://go.microsoft.com/fwlink/?linkid=2251841) and get your connector certified.